NCS

 A decrease cost of living.
 Affordable well being care.
 Enhanced high quality of life.
 Better bread.

-But for some who’ve made living abroad everlasting, much less apparent aspects of what could make life in Europe so interesting usually come in the type of an absence of a few of the smaller worries — or “microstressors” — they’d grown accustomed to again in the United States.
+But for some who’ve made living abroad everlasting, much less apparent sides of what could make life in Europe so interesting usually come in the type of an absence of a few of the smaller worries — or “microstressors” — they’d grown accustomed to again in the United States.

 We spoke with Americans living abroad for years about a few of the smaller methods life in Europe has lower down on their cumulative stress.